opentaps/open-climate-investing/book/Introduction.md

 Please read [Tariq Fancy's Secret Diary of a Sustainable Investor](https://www.dropbox.com/s/bvskswxwkro41rh/The%20Secret%20Diary%20of%20a%20Sustainable%20Investor%20-%20Tariq%20Fancy.pdf?dl=0) if you have not already.

-It's very well written.
-Having been a portfolio manager myself, I could completely picture the people and the dialogs.
+It's very well written and sounds totally real.
+Having been a portfolio manager myself, I could completely picture the people and their dialogs.
 In summary, his key points are:

  * Fund management companies are happy to sell ESG, or at least a simplified version of them.
  * But portfolio managers day to day do not incorporate ESG into their decisions, unless they see how it could generate higher returns.